otaviobernard/otaviobernard/README.md

 ## What's up!! 👋

-- I'm Otávio Bernardo and Chatbot Developer
+- I'm Otávio Bernardo and my stacks are c# and node.js
-- Currently developing in C# and Javascript

 ----